canarybit/cc-docs/docs/inspector.md

 ```
 #### Evidence and Claims

 The GPU evidence is collected by the NVIDIA GPU driver running on the server where the GPU is installed.
-The collected evidence has binary format and it usually contains the following claims.
+The collected evidence is in binary format and it usually contains the following claims.

 | Claim names                   | Description                                                                           |
 |-------------------------------|---------------------------------------------------------------------------------------|